eonk/CrimeSciData/docs/08-regression.md

-# Week 6: An introduction to regression
+# An introduction to regression

 ## Introduction: models in scientific research

 In science one of our main concerns is to develop models of the world, models that help us to understand the world a bit better or to predict how things will develop better.
 You can read more about modelling in scientific research [here](https://www.visionlearning.com/en/library/Process-of-Science/49/Modeling-in-Scientific-Research/153).
 Statistics provides a set of tools that help researchers build and test scientific models.